Design Pickle Review: An In-Depth Look at Unlimited Graphic Design Services

 To get a really professional blog header image done, it would cost me anywhere from $10 to $100.
 Only crazy people would spend over $50 though.

-I think $10 to $30 is a safe guess for how much a typical graphic designer would charge for original blog header image.
+I think $10 to $30 is a safe guess for how much a typical graphic designer would charge for a custom illustration.
 If you were to hire a freelance graphic designer for a logo, you can get something in the $30 to $50 range, and that's considered really cheap.

 I figure I can get at least 2 jobs done a day.
 So, 2 jobs x $20 (and this could be on the low end) is $40 a day, or $1200 a month.